White-bibbed fruit dove: Distribution

-This species can bes found in the Maluku Islands, New Guinea and the Bismarck Archipelago.
-It is also present in many of the islands bordering New Guinea.
-Among others it occurs in the Moluccas, the Aru Islands Regency.
+This species can be found in the Maluku Islands, New Guinea and the Bismarck Archipelago.
+It is also present in many of the islands bordering New Guinea, as well as in the Moluccas and the Aru Islands Regency among others.

 The islands on which the white-bibbed fruit dove is relatively common include Buru, Seram and Karkar.

 Habitat

 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 It occurs predominantly on primary mountain forest, but it also inhabits secondary forest in a lower density.

 In New Guinea it is typically found at altitudes between 1,000 and 3,260 meters above sea level.
 On smaller islands such as Aru Islands Regency, however, it can also be found in the lowlands.
 It is a species that predominantly prefers the tree canopy.